pressidium/pressidium-yara-rules/README.md

 - 🔍 **Highly Descriptive**: Each rule comes with a set of descriptive comments that unravel the logic behind, aiding in a deeper understanding and quicker threat analysis.
 - 🔄 **Regularly Updated**: With the digital realm constantly morphing, our rules are regularly updated to stay ahead of the malicious curve.
 - 🤝 **Community-Driven**: We believe in the power of community.
 Contributions are welcome to keep the rule set robust, diverse, and in tune with the latest threat landscape.
-- 📜 **Well Documented**: Dive into our comprehensive documentation to understand, deploy, and even craft your own Yara rules.

 ## Credits